mapillary/mapillary_tools/README.md

     --interpolate_directions
 ```

-Sample GoPro videos in directory `path/to/videos/` into import path `path/to/sample_images/` at a sampling rate 0.5
+**GoPro videos**: Sample GoPro videos in directory `path/to/videos/` into import path `path/to/sample_images/` at a
-seconds, i.e. two frames every second, reading geotag data from the GoPro videos in `path/to/videos/`.
+sampling rate 0.5 seconds, i.e. two frames every second, reading geotag data from the GoPro videos in `path/to/videos/`.

 ```shell
 mapillary_tools video_process "path/to/videos/" "path/to/sample_images/" \